geoffreyrose/default-file-structure/README.md

 default-file-structure
 ======================
+##My basic starting files when stating a new website

+###Just a starting a point for a site modify as needed
 Basic starting files for a new website project

 The files include a css reset.
 Included in the css reset is border-box: